Starting a new website or blog is always exciting. The possibilities and potential are unlimited!

 To find group boards you can use a directory like PinGroupie, or simply look through the profiles of other Pinterest users in your niche.
 You can identify group boards by the circle with multiple gravatars (see image below).

-So this was a very quick look at how you can use Pinterest to start getting traffic to your blog.
+This was a very quick look at how you can use Pinterest to start getting traffic to your blog.
 There are a lot more details that could be covered, and there are even courses and e-books dedicated to the topic.
-While I can’t cover all of the details in this article, here are some free resources that go into more depth:
+I can’t cover all of the details in this article, but if you’re interested in learning more I would recommend Making Pinterest Possible.
+I’ve gone through several different Pinterest courses and ebooks over the past few years.
+This one is very good, and priced very low.

-Over the past few years it’s gotten harder and harder to get organic traffic from a Facebook page.
-Most blogs have Facebook pages, but typically you’ll need to pay to get decent visibility for anything that you publish to your Facebook page.
+Over the past few years, it’s gotten harder and harder to get organic traffic from a Facebook page.
+Most blogs have Facebook pages, but typically you’ll need to pay to get decent visibility for anything that you publish to that Facebook page.
 As a result, many bloggers write off Facebook as not being worth their time.

 While organic traffic from Facebook pages has decreased, the opportunities to use Facebook groups should not be overlooked.